Left Continue shopping

 At PRI, we carry grades up to 1000+ MGO, which would be great for new surgical, severe, and non-healing wounds, in addition to the treatment recommended by your doctor.

-Generally speaking, honey with an MGO of 400+ and up is recommended for either external purposes or more severe internal issues like significant inflammation, injury to the stomach lining due to other digestional problems, chemotherapy, and more.
+Generally speaking, honey with an MGO of 400+ and up is recommended for either external purposes or more severe internal issues like significant inflammation, injury to the stomach lining due to other digestive problems, chemotherapy, and more.
 If your nutritionist wants you on an anti-inflammatory diet, adding high MGO-content honey to your routine could be very helpful.

 For burns & wounds, it comes down to how your injury affects your quality of life & what you can afford to incorporate into your ongoing routine.
 We see many success stories with lower MGO content honey, while others need to step it up.